In the Cut (film): Plot

 Frannie is confronted by her former boyfriend John Graham, who has been stalking her.
 He tells her he has been having panic attacks and that he wishes to ask Pauline out on a date.
+She walks out on him.
 She goes to Pauline's apartment, where she has been staying, finding it unlocked and in disarray.
 In the bathroom, she finds Pauline's severed head in a plastic bag.

 After being questioned by Malloy, Frannie gets drunk in her apartment.
 Cornelius arrives and attempts to rape her, but is interrupted by Detective Rodriguez.
-Later, Malloy reveals that the killer's 'signature' is leaving a ring on the finger of his victims.
+Later, Malloy reveals that the killer's 'signature' is leaving a ring on the finger of his victims, and also that he has a key to Pauline's apartment.
+Frannie is upset and asks if he is the killer.
+Malloy is angry and sends her home.

-Frannie handcuffs him to a pipe, and they have sex.
-After discovering that Malloy has her missing charm and a key to Pauline's apartment, she confronts him about his tattoo and suggests that he is the serial killer.
-She takes Malloy's jacket and gun, leaving him handcuffed, and is met by Rodriguez outside.
-He persuades her to get into his unmarked police car.
+Later, Frannie lets Malloy into her apartment and they have sex with him handcuffed to a pipe.
+Looking for the key in his jacket, she discovers her missing charm and believes this is more evidence that he is the serial killer.
+She takes his jacket and gun, leaving him handcuffed, and is met by Rodriguez outside.

-Rodriguez drives Frannie to the Little Red Lighthouse below the George Washington Bridge.
-She tells him that it reminds her of a book she teaches, To the Lighthouse.
-Frannie notices Rodriguez has the same tattoo as Malloy.
+Rodriguez persuades Frannie to get into his unmarked car and drives her "to the lighthouse", which reminds her a book she teaches (To the Lighthouse).
+Their destination is the Little Red Lighthouse below the George Washington Bridge.
+Rodriguez becomes threatening and she realises he has the same tattoo as Malloy.
 Rodriguez presents a ring on the end of a knife and asks Frannie to marry him.

 Realizing that Rodriguez is the killer, Frannie shoots him with Malloy's gun.
 He attempts to strangle her, but she fires the gun again, killing him.
 Bloodied, she walks back to her apartment and lies down with Malloy, who is still cuffed to the pipe where she left him.